M66B/FairEmail/docs/FAQ-zh-rTW.md

 <br />

 <a name="faq6"></a>
-**(6) 我要怎麼登入Gmail / G suite?**
+**(6) How can I login to Gmail / G suite?**

-如果你用 Play 商店或 GitHub 版本的 FairEmail, 那麼快速設定精靈可以幫你設定 Gmail 帳號跟身分。 The Gmail quick setup wizard is not available for third party builds, like the F-Droid build because Google approved the use of OAuth for official builds only.
+If you use the Play store or GitHub version of FairEmail, you can use the quick setup wizard to easily setup a Gmail account and identity.
+The Gmail quick setup wizard is not available for third party builds, like the F-Droid build because Google approved the use of OAuth for official builds only.

 If you don't want to use or can't use an on-device Google account, for example on recent Huawei devices, you can either enable access for "less secure apps" and use your account password (not advised) or enable two factor authentication and use an app specific password.
 To use a password you'll need to set up an account and identity via the manual setup instead of via the quick setup wizard.